wrandelshofer/UuidNCName/README.md

 This implementation supports 3 additional "lexical" formats.
-The "lexical" formats have the same lexicographic order like the "canonical" UUID format, when the Unicode character set and the same UUID version and variant is used.
+The "lexical" formats have the same lexicographic order like the "canonical" UUID format, when the following conditions are true:

+- Unicode or ASCII character set is used.
+- All UUIDs have the same version and variant.

 This is useful for ids that use the [UUIDv6][UUIDv6-specification] or [UUIDv7][UUIDv7-specification] format.